we increase the revenue, reach and impact of world-changing endeavours

 - setup the first dedicated cause marketing consultancy

-- was a founding partner and current advisor to One Health Organisation
+- am a long-term advisor to One Health Organisation

 - am a former committee member of the Natural Health Care Alliance (a governing body that worked to bring together 140 disparate professional organizations)